NinerXrayBravoTwoTwo/MassEnergyUnits/README-original.md

 You want: kg
         15 TW  years = 5266.7723 kg
 ```
- In the 1950's the US built 300 MK-17 and MK-24 bombs, each of which could release
+ In the 1950s the US built 300 MK-17 and MK-24 bombs, each of which could release
- approximately 20 Megatons of energy (23 terra watt hours, 0.91 kg) for a total cold war arsenal of 6,000 Megatons.
+ approximately 20 megatons of energy (23 terawatt-hours, 0.91 kg) for a total Cold War arsenal of 6,000 megatons.
  In total these bombs would have released 616 lbs (279 kg) of mass as energy or 6,973 Tera watt hours.

  Every one of these bombs could have incinerated a large city while setting fire